-- IF YOU SMELL PROPANE - Extinguish any open flames, pik lights and all smoking materials - 2.
-Do not touch electrical switches.
-Shut off the propane supply at the container valve(s) or propa supply connection - Open doors and other - Leave the area until odor clean - Have the propane system check and leakage source corrected before using again.
+IF YOU SMELL PROPANE

+- Extinguish any open flames, pilot lights and all smoking materials. - Do not touch electrical switches.
+Shut off the propane supply at the container valve(s) or propane supply connection. - Open doors and other ventilating openings. - Leave the area until odor clears. - Have the propane system checked and leakage source corrected before using again.

 FAILURE TO COMPLY COULD RESULT IN EXPLOSION RESULTING IN DEATH OR SERIOUS INJURY.
-LD-101
+LO-1011